grimsan55/LoopiaDnsUpdater/README.md

 # LoopiaDnsUpdater
-Updates the DNS with the ip adress of the running machine
+Updates the DNS with the ip adress of the running machine.
+The program will run every 24h, starting from program start.

 #### Must use the following environment variables when running this container:password,username,hostname